 - Chapter 7 Attorney Fee: Single Filing $1200.00 – Joint $1400.00

-Ethical rules require attorney fees are paid before the case is filed.
+Ethical rules require attorney fees are paid before the case is filed in a Chapter 7.
 Bankruptcy attorneys cannot collect fees from a client after the case is filed just like creditors cant collect after the case is filed.
 Listen here to Judge Lloyd ordering an investigation and prosecution of one local attorney and his clients for collecting after the case is filed.
 She admonishes the attorney for unethical behavior for a whole hour.